-Lessons are broadcast online live while the learner participates from another location with the teacher.
+Synchronous Lessons are broadcast online live while the learner participates from another location with the teacher.
 Students will access teaching and learning via Google Classroom.
 The whole group and small group instruction will be delivered to students face-to-face with a teacher.

-Asynchronous

-Lessons and content are available online to be accessed by students.
+Asynchronous Lessons and content are available online to be accessed by students at any time.
 Assignments will be posted with directions and expectations for completion.
-Teachers will communicate with students about where and how to access information and assignments.
+Teachers will communicate with students about where and how to access information and assignments deadlines.